anzebrvar/coding-task-solution/README.md

 The solution is written in Python2, so you can run it with

-    python check_scheduled_time.py 16:10
+    python check_scheduled_time.py 16:10 < input.txt

-Configuration is written in a separate file (in this case hardcoded to `scheduler.conf`).

-This solution is using one while loop to iterate over minutes from the time passed as a parameter until all the solutions are found and then printed in the same order as passed in scheduler configuration (ordering assumed from example output).
+This solution is using a while loop to iterate over minutes from the time passed as a parameter until the solution is found and then printed to stdout.

 Possible extensions/improvements:
  - error handling (invalid scheduler config)
  - hour parameter validation
+ - bulk run